Jordan Stolz: 2021–22 season: First Olympics

-During the Olympic trials at Pettit National Ice Center, he set the track record in the 500 meters and 1,000 meters events previously held by Shani Davis since 2005.
-As a result, he was named to roster to represent the United States at the 2022 Winter Olympics.
+During the Olympic trials at Pettit National Ice Center, he broke track records in the 500m and 1000m en route to winning both races.
+Both track records had been held by Shani Davis since 2005.
+As a result, he was named to the United States' roster to compete in both distances at the 2022 Winter Olympics.
 He competed in the 500 meters, where he finished in thirteenth place, and the 1000 meters, where he finished in fourteenth place.
-At 17-years old, he was the third-youngest American male to compete in the Olympics in long track speed skating.
+At 17 years old, he was the third-youngest American male to compete in the Olympics in long track speed skating.